How Much Does It Cost To Build a Small Business Website?

 Over the past ten years, we’ve been fortunate enough to build over 500 websites.
-But no matter whether the client is large or small, the website cost is an important component of the initial conversation.
+Whether the client is large or small, the website cost is an important component of the initial conversation.

 The reason?
 Along with new technology and tools, we have an office culture that is constantly evaluating the time, value, effort, processes, and options.
-We’re continually asking how can we do better for both our company’s bottom line and our clients’ collective concerns.
+We’re continually asking how we can do better for our company’s bottom line and our clients’ collective concerns.

 Like many businesses, we’ve battled with delivering a fair website cost and how to price our services.
 We’ve low bid projects to try and win–or not lose–opportunities as they came our way.
 We’ve felt guilty and discounted pricing to make ourselves feel better.
 However, we find ourselves doing the same amount of work and trying to get the most value for the client.

-In short, discounting is simply not the right thing to do for us or the client.
+In short, discounting is not the right thing to do for us or the client.

 We understand that the website cost of building a marketing tool for small businesses may be higher than people expect.
 We are asked if we offer discounts.

-If we discount the price, we end up having to do more projects at once to make up for cash flow issues that arise from not charging enough for our time.
-The client doesn’t get the attention, return on investment, or value they deserve, which again is not a sustainable business model.
+If we discount the price, we have to do more projects at once to make up for cash flow issues that arise from not charging enough for our time.
+The client doesn’t get the attention, return on investment, or value they deserve, which is not a sustainable business model again.

-So we’ve learned to fairly price our website cost.
+So we’ve learned to price our website cost fairly.
 We do this in the interest of providing measurable and meaningful value to our clients.
-And we are able to keep our employees paid in the process.
+And we can keep our employees paid in the process.